jadeseeker/ns-3-simulations/p2/README.md

-#Droptail vs RED queing as implemented on a Dumbell Topology
+Measuring Efficiency of DropTail vs RED queing on a dumbbell topology with varying nodes on each leaf